Eschatologue/CM_wiki/docs/option/class-options/artificer-infusion.md

 *Prerequisite: A rod, staff, or wand (requires attunement)*

 While holding this item, a creature gains a +1 bonus to spell attack rolls.
-In addition, the creature ignores half cover when making a spell attack.
+In addition, the creature ignores Half Cover when making a spell attack.

-The bonus increases to +2 when you reach 10th level in this class.
+The bonus increases to +2 when you reach level 10 in this class.

 ---